stevedatadog/brownbag-k8s-learning-center/PITCHME.md

 ![Borg w:480](./assets/borg.png) ![7 of 9 w:185](../brownbag-k8s-learning-center/assets/7of9.png) ![Greek Pirate w:256](./assets/greek_pirate.png) ![Kubernetes logo w:256](./assets/k8swheel.png)

 <!--
-In the 2000s, Google started orchestrating containers using an internal project called Borg Around 2013, the next generation of the orchestrator was called Seven, for Seven of Nine It was open sourced as Kubernetes in 2014
+- In the 2000s, Google started orchestrating containers using an internal project called Borg
+- Around 2013, the next generation of the project was called Seven, for Seven of Nine
+- It was open sourced as Kubernetes in 2014.
+Simply a name that made sense and Google's lawyers would approve
-The logo wheel has 7 points
+- The logo wheel has 7 points
 -->
 ---